Chennaipy/website/content/may-2016-meet-minutes.md

 Redis etc).
 He explained the advantages and disadvantages of those brokers.
 Then he started explaining a prototype written by him.
-I was not available after some 4 slides since myself and Vengatesh left to alert tea for networking tea.
+I was not available after some 4 slides since myself and Vengatesh left to check the status of snacks and tea for the networking break.

 ## Short Introduction by every one.